Skip to main

 Curriculum

-Whereas the MPA program alone is 40 credit hours, the joint PharmD/MPA program requires 30 hours of MPA coursework.
-The electives, ethics course, and internship credit are satisfied by the PharmD program.
-It's important to take PA 621, 622 and 623 sequentially as well as PA 651 and 652.
+Whereas the MPA program alone is 40 credit hours, the joint PharmD/MPA program requires 28 hours of MPA coursework.
+The electives, ethics course, and internship credit are satisfied by the PharmD program, though students still need to enroll in 1 credit of PA 711.
+It's important to take PA 621 and 622 sequentially as well as PA 623 and 681.
 Below is a sample program of study.

 JD/MPA